Kevin8675/ChatGPT-Discord-Bot/README.md

 11. **OPTIONAL** Install [PM2](https://pm2.keymetrics.io/) if you want to keep your bot active.
 Run `pm2 start index.js --watch` to start it.

 ## Usage
-Once the server is started, simply send a message containing the personality name you put in the `.env` file and a question, comment, etc. and the bot will respond!
+Once the bot is started, simply send a message containing the personality name you put in the `.env` file or reply to a message from the bot and the bot will respond!
 ### Commands
 * `/enable`: Enables the bot.
 * `/disable`: Disables the bot.
-* `/reset [all,<personality_name>]`: Resets the memory of all personalities or a single personality.
+* `/reset`: Resets the memory of all personalities or a single personality.
 If personality is ephemeral, sets its prompt to `undefined`.
+  - Usage: `/reset <personality_name>`
 * `/personalities`: Lists available personalities and their prompts.
 * `/add-personality`: Adds an ephemeral personality to the bot, it will be lost when the bot restarts.
 Can also update `undefined` prompts.
   - Usage: `/add-personality <name> <prompt>`
+* `/token-reset`: Resets the current token count.

 ## Contributing
 Feel free to fork this repo and submit pull requests for different features, fixes, and changes.